Tick-tick tick-tick tick-tick…

 We help people with time – lifetimes across generations.

-As a global community, we're facing big challenges.
-And it's all connected.
+As a global community, we're facing complex, wicked challenges.

 Our times are changing – rapidly.
 Just ask your grandmother or great-grandfather.
 Our world has changed more in the last hundred years than it did in the previous thousand.
 We split the atom, probed the psyche, invented plastic, perfected airplanes and rockets, put a television and then a computer in homes around the globe, filled billions of pockets with smartphones, and reinvented ideas about everything from logic and language to economics and the environment.
 We've changed the way we interact, travel, communicate, learn, work, organize our communities, create and distribute resources, and affect our planet.

 Time is a central organizing feature in all of this and a part of all human activity.
 We've fundamentally changed our relationship with time.

 This is not your grandma's legacy.
 We bring together three very different perspectives on time.
 The Legacy Project's core crew includes a systems engineer, an economics grad, and a social researcher/educator.
 We ask a lot of the big questions – like, is time something to be measured, optimized, or experienced?

 Susan Bosak's grandmother (who inspired the bestseller A Little Something) used to say that the clock only ticks.
 In other words, it's just a mechanical device that makes a noise as it moves to mark time.
 Whether or not we choose to let the clock rule us is up to us.
 If we attend only to the clock, a clock that has in many ways been distorted, we get stuck in what Susan calls the McMoment.

 The McMoment is a uniquely modern phenomenon created by the ways in which we've changed our understanding and experience of the speed and span of time.